Reducing the Resources Required by ADAPT-VQE Using Coupled Exchange Operators and Improved Subroutines: Introduction

 In the context of VQE, the \textit{ansatz} is a circuit that applies a parameterized unitary $U(\vec{\theta})$ to a reference state $\ket{\psi_{\mathrm{ref}}}$.
-Typically, $\ket{\psi_{\mathrm{ref}}}$ is a simple unparameterized state, such as the all-zero state or a classical approximation to the solution, and can be prepared with a constant-depth circuit. $U(\vec{\theta})$ accounts for the relevant costs in what concerns not only the circuit depth and gate count, but also the optimization---it defines the search space as well as the optimization landscape.
+Typically, $\ket{\psi_{\mathrm{ref}}}$ is a simple unparameterized state, such as the all-zero state or a classical approximation to the solution, and can be prepared with a constant-depth circuit. $U(\vec{\theta})$ determines, not only the circuit depth and gate count, but also the optimization costs, since it impacts the optimization landscape.
 The seminal work of Ref.~\cite{Peruzzo2014} proposed the use of the unitary coupled cluster singles and doubles (UCCSD) ansatz.
 The corresponding unitary is the exponential of a linear combination of single and double fermionic excitations, with the parameter vector $\vec{\theta}$ consisting of the weights of the excitation operators.
 In contrast, Ref.~\cite{Kandala2017} proposed the hardware-efficient ansatz (HEA), which takes inspiration from device-specific (rather than problem-specific) information to construct the state preparation circuit.
 The entangling structure of the HEA is based on the connectivity of the device.
 This ansatz was later shown to suffer from \textit{barren plateaus} (BPs) \cite{McClean2018}, phenomena characterized by the exponential (in the system size) concentration of the cost landscape towards the mean value, calling into question the trainability of such ans\"atze.
 This problem has since been extensively studied, with results evolving from case-specific proofs of occurrence to a unified theory of BPs \cite{fontana2023,ragone2023unified,diaz2023showcasing}.
 Several approaches have been proposed to avoid BPs, namely using shallow circuits and local cost functions \cite{Uvarov_2021,Pesah2021}, initializing the ansatz to identity \cite{Grant2019}, and leveraging problem-specific symmetries in the circuit design \cite{Meyer2023}.
 However, Ref.~\cite{cerezo2023dequantizedvqes} showed that all these strategies collaterally open the door to classical simulation algorithms: The same restrictions on the search space that make variational quantum algorithms provably BP-free can be leveraged to `dequantize' them and dispense with the quantum-classical optimization loop altogether.